Matheuslm10/notes-app/README.md

 - :white_check_mark: User can delete a note;
 - :white_check_mark: When closing the browser window the notes will be stored and when the User returns, the data will be retrieved;
 - :white_check_mark: User can create and edit a note in Markdown format.
-- :construction: User can create to-do lists, and mark the tasks that have already been completed.

 ## :hammer_and_wrench: Technologies